 I recently came into contact with Domenick Filopei, musical artist and the founder of Sproutbrite, a company that believes in making every day a little brighter than the last.
 He believes the growth mindset for kids is one of the most important things parents need to be aware of to help their children have the best chance to create a thriving and fulfilling life for themselves as an adult.
 Today, I am happy to have him share with us suggestions for helping children to adopt a growth mindset.

-Understanding The Growth Mindset For Kids
+Understanding The Growth Mindset For Children

 By Domenick Filopei